wws2003/snippets/README.md

-utilities
+Snippets
 =========

-For util scripts, code snippets, frequently-used source code, mostly in JAVA, Swift and C++.
+For util scripts, code snippets, frequently-used source code, leetcode etc. problem solutions, mostly in JAVA, Swift and C++.
 Should move to Gist ?